"LOST YOUR DOG?"

-'Prevention' is better, but if it happens .. don’t despair .. and don’t give up!
+If it should happen to you .. please don’t despair .. and definitely don’t give up!

 It’s a popular misconception that dogs run away - as if making some sort of “dash for freedom”.

-I find it difficult to believe that a dog would leave a warm and loving cosy home - and food - for the “unknown”.
+I find it difficult to believe that a dog leaves a warm and loving home - and food - for the “unknown”.

 It’s far more likely that they just gently “wander off” - following an interesting smell of a child, rabbit, fox or even just another dog - totally oblivious to the distress they’re about to cause their “loved ones”.